Asking questions

 Setting a row limit

-The row limit step lets you limit how many rows you want from the previous results.
-When used in conjunction with sorting, this can let you do things like create a top-10 list, by first sorting by one of the columns in your result, then adding a row limit of 10.
+The row limit step lets you cap how many rows you want from the previous results.
+When used in conjunction with sorting, limits can let you do things like create a top-10 list, by first sorting by one of the columns in your result, then adding a row limit of 10.
 Unlike other steps, the row limit step can only be added at the end of your question.
+If you do want to add more steps to limited results, you can always save the limited results as a question, then start a new question based on those results.

 Viewing the SQL that powers your question